 In keeping with our long–standing tradition of opening our Council meetings with an invocation, meetings may include a nonsectarian invocation.
 Such invocations are not intended to proselytize or advance any faith or belief or to disparage any faith or belief.
 Neither the City nor the City Council endorse any particular religious belief or form of invocation.
-If you are interested in providing the invocation for a future meeting, please call the City Clerk's Office to schedule or be added to the request list.
+If you are interested in providing the invocation for a future meeting, please call the City Clerk's Office at (909) 625-9416 or send an email to email@example.com to schedule or to be added to the rotation list.

 If you would like to speak during the meeting, please fill out a speaker card, which is available at the desk as you enter the Council Chambers.
 It must be placed in the speaker card box on the banister before the meeting begins.
 All information provided on the card is voluntary and only used to assist in creating the transcription of the meeting.